a56z/a56z.github.io/snippets.md

 msf6 > exploit -j -z
 ```
 <br/>
-Once the required values are completed the following command will execute your handler – ‘msfconsole -L -r
+Once the required values are completed the following command will execute your handler: ‘msfconsole -L -r'
 <br/>

 #### Scripting Payloads